To: Article_

 Categories are a collection of related articles, and have a page that lists them all.

-To get a list of all the non-default categories in a subsite, the path is like that for a single category, but using the subsite ID instead, such as /cat/buying-land/, even though that would appear to be what we would use to access the default category, if we could.
+To get a list of all the non-default categories in a subsite, the path is like that for a single category, but using the subsite ID instead, such as /cat/buying-land/.
+Clicking a category in that page produces a list of articles in that category.

 The order of articles listed on the category page may be alphabetical, reverse alphabetical or numeric.
 When numeric, the position number is listed before each headline in the list, but also in the heading of the article page itself.
 Articles of a numerically-listed category also have links to the previous and next articles in the sequence in a special navigation bar at the bottom of the article.